zsoterr/awx-multinode/README.txt

+# This repository is archived and not actively maintained.
+The content may still be useful as a reference

 --------------------------------
-AWX v9 multi node enviroment
+# AWX v9 multi node enviroment
 --------------------------------

 This project contains every fundamental deployment-plans for AWX v9 -based on multi node environment.